-Clause 11 of the Bill seeks to amend section 26 of the Postbank Act to remove the requirement that the Minister make policies for the Postbank.
+- 3.1.1 Clause 11 seeks to amend section 26 of the Act to remove the requirement that the Minister make policies for the Postbank.
 All registered banks are expected to adhere to the Regulations relating to Banks, which are subordinate only to the Banks Act.
 The mission of the Office for Banks is to promote the soundness of the domestic banking system through the effective and efficient application of international regulatory and supervisory standards and best practice.
 To achieve this objective, the Office for Banks has two cornerstones for its regulatory and supervisory framework, namely, the Basel Capital Accord and the Core Principles.
-Accordingly, the Registrar of Banks cannot be bound by the provisions of the Postbank Act and policies made in terms of the said Act.

-Furthermore, good banking and governance practice requires that the Postbank's board of directors approve and regularly review the policies of the bank and then oversee management's actions and their consistency with board policies as part of the checks and balances embodied in sound corporate governance.
+Accordingly, the Registrar of Banks cannot be bound by the provisions of the Postbank Act and policies made in terms of the said Act. - 3.1.2 Furthermore, good banking and governance practice requires that the Postbank's board of directors approve and regularly review the policies of the bank and then oversee management's actions and their consistency with board policies as part of the checks and balances embodied in sound corporate governance.
 Requiring Cabinet to approve the policies and any further changes to the policies is out-of-line with such good practice.
-The associated confusing, multiple lines of responsibility may also exacerbate a problem through slow or diluted responses.
+The associated confusing multiple lines of responsibility may also exacerbate a problem through slow or diluted responses.

-Clause 12 of the Bill seeks to insert a new section 26A to provide that in the event of any conflict between the provisions of the Banks Act and the Postbank Act, the provisions of the Banks Act shall prevail.
-If, for example, an offence under the Postbank Act is not an offence under the Banks Act or if the disclosure requirements of directors differ between these two Acts, this provision will makes it clear that the Banks Act prevails.
+Clause 12 proposes to insert a new section 26A to provide that in the event of any conflict between the provisions of the Banks Act and the Act, the provisions of the Banks Act prevail.
+If, for example, an offence under the Act is not an offence under the Banks Act or if the disclosure requirements of directors differ between these two Acts, this provision will makes it clear that the Banks Act prevails.

-Clause 13 of the Bill seeks to amend section 30 of the Postbank Act to ensure that any exemption under the Banks Act applicable to the former Postbank immediately prior to the transfer date, shall apply to the South African Postbank SoC Limited until it is registered as a bank as contemplated in section 2.
+Clause 13 seeks to amend section 30 of the Act to ensure that any exemption under the Banks Act applicable to the former Postbank immediately prior to the transfer date applies to the South African Postbank Limited from the transfer date until it is registered as a bank as contemplated in section 3.